-In cases involving transfers of rights, the relevant collateral should be held in safe-keeping by the Feeder Fund's depositary.
+In cases involving transfers of rights, the relevant collateral should be held in safe-keeping by the fund's depositary.
 In other types of collateral agreements, the collateral may be held by a third party who is subject to supervision and is not connected with the provider of the collateral.

-If the Feeder Fund receives collateral of at least 30% of the Feeder Fund's value, an appropriate stress test strategy is applied.
-This is intended to ensure that stress tests are carried out on a regular basis, both under normal and under exceptional liquidity conditions, in order that the Feeder Fund can assess the liquidity risk associated with the collateral.
+If the fund receives collateral of at least 30% of the fund's value, an appropriate stress test strategy is applied.
+This is intended to ensure that stress tests are carried out on a regular basis, both under normal and under exceptional liquidity conditions, in order that the fund can assess the liquidity risk associated with the collateral.
 The strategy for liquidity stress tests should include requirements relating to the following aspects as a minimum: